The new design does away with the gas-centric structures the company built its current EVs on. The new Volvo EVs will have space for a large

-According to Car and Driver, Volvo’s designers lengthened the wheelbase to make space for a maximum-range battery.
+Car and Driver, Volvo’s designers lengthened the wheelbase to make space for a maximum-range battery.
 Since there’s no need to leave space for an engine or transmission upfront, the wheels were pushed closer to the two ends of the vehicle, providing extra interior space.

 Outside, the exterior is a cleaner, more streamlined version of Volvo’s current models.
 Instead of mimicking a traditional grill like its competitors, Volvo chose to center its emblem and signature diagonal line on a flat, shield-like face.
 Paired with the company’s updated Thor’s Hammer headlights, the new look gives the car a sleek and sophisticated style.